MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 2. In the form preview, select another existing column or section.
 Note the following:
     - When you select an existing column, the new column is added after the existing column.
     - When you select a section, the new column is added in an available space so as to evenly distribute columns across the section columns.
-3. In the command bar, select **Add column**, or in the left pane, select **Fields**.
-The **Fields** pane is open by default when the form designer is opened.
+3. In the command bar, select **Add column**, or in the left pane, select **Columns**.
+The **Columns** pane is open by default when the form designer is opened.
-4. In the **Fields** pane, search, filter, or scroll to find the column you want to add.
+4. In the **Columns** pane, search, filter, or scroll to find the column you want to add.
 If you can't find a column, it might already be on the form.
-Clear **Show only unused fields** to view all columns, including those already added to the form.
+Clear **Show only unused columns** to view all columns, including those already added to the form.
-5. In the **Fields** pane, select a column to add it to the form.
+5. In the **Columns** pane, select a column to add it to the form.
 Alternatively, select **...** next to the column you want, and then select **Add to selected section**.
 6. Repeat steps 2-5 above if you want to add more columns.
 7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.